flashcordon/big-history/Galaxies.md

 model.
 The measured transit depths as a function of wavelength constitute the transmission spectrum, so named because the variation arises from the transmission of stellar flux through the planet’s atmosphere.
 [Illustration spectre de transmission d'une exoplanète](https://webbtelescope.org/contents/media/images/01FEE26XVSM851DHPVCE1KB4S2?Tag=Spectroscopy)
 - Southern Ring Nebula.
 The Southern Ring, or “Eight-Burst” nebula, is a planetary nebula – an expanding cloud of gas, surrounding a dying star.
 It is nearly half a light-year in diameter and is located approximately 2,000 light years away from Earth.
+>  The evolution from the AGB phase to the PN phases remains poorly understood, especially the dramatic transformation that occurs in the morphology of the mass-ejecta as AGB stars and their round circumstellar envelopes evolve into mostly PNe, the majority of which deviate strongly from spherical symmetry.
 - Stephan’s Quintet: About 290 million light-years away, Stephan’s Quintet is located in the constellation Pegasus.
 It is notable for being the first compact galaxy group ever discovered in 1877.
 Four of the five galaxies within the quintet are locked in a cosmic dance of repeated close encounters.
 - SMACS 0723: Massive foreground galaxy clusters magnify and distort the light of objects behind them, permitting a deep field view into both the extremely distant and intrinsically faint galaxy populations.